binaryteacher/VikingPASS/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Running VikingPASS:

-Launch VikingPASS.exe (for advanced users: run the the Python file)

 It is recommended you paste your answer key from a single spreadsheet column of any length 1 to 50
 where each cell contains the letters A thru E for the answer to each question of the test to be scanned.